AakLak/RSBotSpot/content/post/all-about-proxies-for-runescape-botting.md

 **Example:** If I had a gold-farm of 10 accounts, I could split them over three proxies.
 Two proxies would have 3 accounts on each, and the third proxy would have 4 accounts on it.

 ## **Proper Proxy Usage**
 It's **very important** that you use the same proxy from account creation to account death.
-This means your account must use the same proxy  **on registration & every time it log in**.
+This means your account must use the same proxy  **on registration & every time it logs in**.
 Do anything else, and you're not utilizing your proxy properly.

 Check out our guide on Registering a RuneScape Account through a Proxy (coming soon) to learn how to do this properly.
 We recommend using <a href="http://www.maxthon.com/" onclick="trackOutboundLink('http://www.maxthon.com/'); return false;" target="_blank" rel="noopener"_>Maxthon Browser</a> to create your accounts through a proxy.
 Then, utilize a bot to use your with a proxy account in-game.